The Consumer Ombudsman’s supervision measures and sanctions

 Prohibition imposed by the Market Court

-The Consumer Ombudsman may refer an unlawful practice to the Market Court if the trader does not change their practice despite negotiations.
+The Consumer Ombudsman may refer an unlawful practice to the Market Court if the trader has not voluntarily changed the practice considered illegal.
 In this case, the Consumer Ombudsman requests the Market Court to impose a prohibition on the trader’s practice.

 The application should describe the subject matter of the dispute and details of the case.